Donders-Institute/dicom-dataflow/README.md

 # DCCN DICOM dataflow

-_NOTE: this package has strong dependency on the DCCN research facility, such as the project-based storage and properly configured MRI scanners._
+_NOTE: this package has strong dependency on the DCCN research facility, such as the project-based storage, properly configured MRI scanners and the [DI-RDM](http://data.donders.ru.nl) system._

 A schematic illustration of the dataflow is shown in the figure below: